Lipitor (Atorvastatin Calcium)

 80mg Tablet

 Prescription required.
-Product of Canada.
-Shipped from Canada.
+May be split.
+Product of New Zealand.
+Shipped from New Zealand.

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more